-Beaver Trail is a 3.2 mile lightly trafficked loop trail located near Junction, IL that features a lake and is rated as difficult.
+Beaver Trail is a 3.2 mile lightly trafficked loop trail located near Junction, Illinois that features a lake and is rated as difficult.
 The trail is primarily used for hiking, camping, fishing, horses, and backpacking and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash